 Klopp wanted to sign Julian Brandt instead only to be convinced Salah was the man to spearhead Liverpool’s attack by sporting director Michael Edwards.

-Okay, we’re taking into account value for money here, but it really is worth reminding yourself that Robertson – who can genuinely be considered one of the best players in the world in his position – cost £8million. £8million!
+Okay, we’re taking into account value for money here, but it really is worth reminding yourself that Robertson – now one of the best players in the world in his position – cost £8million. £8million!
 In 2017!
 That’s enough to buy 15.4% of Benjamin Mendy.